 The hope from the idealisation when they can treat us well, the hope of getting those moments back, that we once shared with the very person who’s manipulating us into believing we are crazy.

 They bait us; this is used to make us feel scared, guilty, jealous, responsible, anxious, even hopeful, which makes it easier for the narcissist to manipulate us further.

 Once they’ve provoked us enough into defending our thoughts, feelings or intentions, and we react by screaming, throwing insults, throwing items, shouting and lashing out, that’s all the narcissist needs to confuse us even more, they will stand back looking all calm, asking “What’s wrong with you.”
 Just to push you some more, or saying, “You’ve got anger issues.”
 “You need help.”
 We then look at our own behaviour and feel guilt and remorse.
 We question if we are the abuser, if we are the narcissist, if we do need the help, often turning to the very person who’s sinking us for support, without realising they are indeed the route cause to our mental, physical, emotional and financial problems.

 They will also use triangulation to gaslighting us.
 “Even they think you’re crazy.”
 “Everyone thinks you’re unreasonable.”
 “What would they think if I told them what you did.”

-Gaslighting takes away our confidence our voice, with gaslighting we begin to doubt ourself and doubt events and reality all the more so we become too afraid to speak up for ourself, continually questioning ourselves, overthinking everything and anything.
+Gaslighting takes away our confidence our voice; with gaslighting, we begin to doubt ourselves and doubt events and reality all the more, so we become too afraid to speak up for ourselves, continually questioning ourselves, overthinking everything and anything.